Pullman automobile

-The Pullman was an American automobile manufactured in York, Pennsylvania by the York Motor Car Company from 1905 to 1909 and the Pullman Motor Car Company from 1909 to 1917.
+The Pullman was an American automobile that was manufactured in York, Pennsylvania by the York Motor Car Company from 1905 to 1909 and the Pullman Motor Car Company from 1909 to 1917.

 The Pullman automobile was named by industrialist Albert P. Broomell to reflect the quality and luxury of rail cars and coaches made by the Pullman Company, but the two organizations were not related.

 History

 Six-wheeled Pullman

-Albert P. Brumell of Broomell, Schmidt & Steacy Company built his first car called a Pullman in 1903 which featured six wheels.
-Built in the Hardinge factory, the axles were evenly spaced, so that while the endmost two axles were in their conventional fore and aft locations, the middle two wheels were the powered wheels and sat directly under the passenger seats.
+Albert P. Brumell of Broomell, Schmidt & Steacy Company built his first car in 1903.
+Named the Pullman, it featured six wheels and was built in the Hardinge factory.
+The axles were evenly spaced; the endmost two axles were in their conventional fore and aft locations and the middle two wheels, which were the powered wheels, sat directly under the passenger seats.

+When steering the front and rear axles would turn in opposition, enabling the car to turn very tightly.
+If the car passed over a low spot in the road the driving wheels could become suspended and stop the car until it was pushed.
 When the car reached a particularly high spot in the road, it had a tendency to see-saw.
-The Pullman was involved in a car crash in 1903.
-The vehicle was torn apart and items such as the engine were rebuilt in a more conventional four-wheel configuration.
+In 1903, this problem contributed to a car crash.
+The vehicle was subsequently torn apart and items such as the engine were rebuilt in a more conventional four-wheel configuration.

 Pullman Motor Car

 The revised car was thought to be good enough for production and Brunnell and Samuel E. Baily established the York Motor Car Company in 1905.
 Also in 1905, master mechanic James A. Kline joined to design an improved car.
-Originally planned to be called the York, Pullman was settled on before the new car went into production.
-13 York pilot cars were built in 1905 growing to 273 Pullmans in 1906, the first full year of production.
+Originally planned to be called the York, the name Pullman was settled on before the new car went into production.
+Thirteen York pilot cars were built in 1905, a figure that increased to 273 in 1906, the first full year of production.